sagemath/trac_to_gh/Issue 7701.md

 # Issue 7701: update the openmpi spkg to the latest version

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7701

 Original creator: was